There are dangers that you may not be aware of when you buy naltrexone online without a prescription.

 Is naltrexone a controlled substance?

-No. Naltrexone is unscheduled under the Controlled Substances Act, meaning that any physician is authorized to prescribe this drug.
+No. Naltrexone is not scheduled under the Controlled Substances Act, so any provider is authorized to prescribe this drug.
 It is not a controlled substance.

 No, in the U.S., even low-dose naltrexone requires a prescription.
 It is illegal to obtain naltrexone without a prescription.